theadamcraig/jamf-scripts/rescue_account/README.md

 Once you give a user the rescue password you can reset it just by deleting the password from jamf.
 ![RescueAccount_EA_ComputerRecord](https://github.com/theadamcraig/jamf-scripts/blob/master/rescue_account/screenshots/RescueAccount_EA_ComputerRecord.png)

-These are instructions on how to use the setup these rescue account policies with Jamf
+##These are instructions on how to setup these rescue account policies with Jamf

 ### 1. Generate adjective.txt nount.txt & verb.txt files
 I'm not providing these files, there are a lot of lists you can find online, I also recommend cleaning them of NSFW words to prevent having to awkwardly tell someone a very dirty sounding password.